 A thinner or smaller eye is a great needle for beading.
 These needles are normally thinner all the way down and use one strand of thread.Seed beads, especially, need a smaller eyed needle .
 If you are using bigger beads and sequins, you can move up in size.
 Cross stitch needles have wider rounder eyes for pulling more floss through.

 Another distinction between cross stitch needles, embroidery needles and sewing needles is the tip of the needle.
 Cross stitch needles have rounded blunt ends where embroidery and sewing needles have a sharp more tapered ends.
 You do not need a sharp tip on your needle for cross stitch projects the way you do for embroidery and sewing.
 You are not going through tight weaved fabric.
-The only time this is not the case is if you are using waste canvas on fabric.
+The only time this is not the case is if you are using waste canvas on fabric and you need to go through fabric that does not have a distinctive weave to it.